 Minako glanced up at her soul mate's question.
 "If the gods locked the powers of our planets away, who but the gods could release it?"

-"That's not it," Haruka replied, running her fingers through her hair.
+"That's not it, at least not completely," Haruka replied, running her fingers through her hair.
 "The patron gods cannot directly affect anything in this realm, including our planet crystals.
 They were only involved because our past selves forced a situation, used their emotions against them.
 I think . . . what she said makes sense.
 Uranus said something similar, something that will lead me to the unlocking mechanism.
 I just need to see Nao's last memories."

 "If what Amphitrite said is true, you won't like what you see on Miranda."

-"I know, Makoto, but I have to.
+"I know, Makoto, but I have to go.
 I'm a warrior; I can't be scared off by a hauntingly sad song and tears from a god.
 We have to go there."

 Minako nodded in agreement, freezing as her talisman pulsed in the back of her mind.
 The other senshi understood the fear in her pale blue eyes without the need for words, all of them transforming instantly and vanishing from the underwater cave.